-Everything you need to know about our Shrewsbury hypnotherapy and acupuncture services
+Everything you want to know about our Shrewsbury hypnosis and acupuncture services

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Shrewsbury hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 This is an inclusive fee.Some patients stop smoking with two treatments, but we provide a third in any case.

 Smoking reduction that works

 DIRECTIONS TO OUR SHREWSBURY HYPNOSIS AND ACUPUNCTURE BRANCHES

 Directions to our Shrewsbury Hypnotherapy branch

 To book with our Shrewsbury hypnotist or acupuncturist, or just to ask for our advice, click this button

 We help people to stop smoking, but we also help heavy smokers to become light smokers – IF THAT IS WHAT THEY WANT.
 We have a book on this subject, and there are lots of pages you can read for free.
 You might like to do this before you come to our Shrewsbury hypnosis or acupuncture service.
 Here is a taster.